paulbkh/myFirstRepository/README.md

 # myFirstRepository
-Bt is a test repository to gitHub investigation proccess
+It is a test repository to gitHub investigation process